Policies and Procedures

 The nursery fully complies with the Data Protection Regulations GDPR, under these regulations will ensure that we act in a fair and lawful manner, information will only be used for the purpose for which it was gained; and only when necessary.

 The information will be accurate throughout and only kept for as long as necessary.
-Information will be stored securely and we remain accountable for the information we hold.

-A privacy notice will be issued to all families and we will give transparent guidance on the information we hold and its purpose, all written consents will be sought.
+A privacy notice will be issued to all families, and we will give transparent guidance on the information we hold and its purpose, all written consents will be sought.
 Within this statement we will clarify the rights of all the clients using the nursery.

 Sun Awareness